The Quick Version

 Personality Coverage

-The Big Five model (50,000+ studies, Goldberg 1990) identifies five personality dimensions that shape how people process persuasive messages.
-Most B2B copy resonates with 1-2 types out of five, leaving 60-75% of your audience cold.
+The Big Five model (50,000+ studies since Goldberg 1990) identifies five personality dimensions that shape how people process persuasive messages.
+Most B2B copy connects with 1-2 types out of five.
+The other 60-75% of your audience?
+Cold.

 Engagement Triggers

-Berger and Milkman (2012) identified specific emotional states that predict whether content drives action — awe (+30% sharing), anger (+34%), anxiety, curiosity.
+Specific emotional states predict whether content drives action: awe boosts sharing by 30%, anger by 34% (Berger & Milkman, 2012).
+Curiosity and anxiety also move readers to act.
 Does your message activate these triggers or fall flat?

 Based on: High-Arousal Positive Emotion research, Cialdini's persuasion principles, Elaboration Likelihood Model